BlindGarret/bg-memory/README.md

-# bg-memory-pools
+# bg-memory
-A set of memory allocators and tools.
+A set of memory tools.

 UNDER CONSTRUCTION.
 README TO FOLLOW.